vicolaspetru/merged_repo/readme.txt

 == Changelog ==

 = 3.0.1 =
+* Fixed issue with Recipe Card block to not display on front-end after Gutenberg update
 * Fixed hook when comment status is changed to update recipe card rating
 * Added some improvements and fixes to recipe card direction gallery